ngs-official/JOHANs-NUKER/README.md

 ## Updates
 The newest additions in version 1.6!
 * 📄 Rebranding │ Changed from 'JOHAN NUKER' to 'JOHAN's NUKER'
-* 👍 DM Spamming │ Added the 'dmspam' command that can repeatedly spam one person
+* 👍 More Commands │ Added 'categories', 'voice', 'cadel', 'tdel', 'vdel', and 'dmspam'
 * 📖 More Readable │ The code is now a little more easier to understand
 * 🎯 Target Mode │ Allows you to nuke a server from a different server
 * 🐛 Bug Fixes │ Fixed a few bugs/logging issues